turnerlabs/antiope/INSTALL.md

 **FUTURE IMPROVEMENT** - running `make manifests env=prod` from the top level directory will pre-generate the manifest files for all the stacks allowing you to customize them as necessary.

+Finally, the AWS Inventory needs it's config file created and pushed to S3.
+The file must be named `PREFIX-ENV-config.json` and reside in the root of the Antiope Bucket.
+A sample config file can be found in `aws-inventory/config-SAMPLE.json`.
+This contains the list of organizational master/payer accounts to inventory in addition to any stepfunction arns the inventory StepFunction should pass off to.
+If you don't need to chain Step Functions right now, you can remove the `next_function` block. `make deploy` in the `aws-inventory` directory will copy the config file to S3.

 ## Easy install Instructions
 The top-level make file lists all of the targets you can execute.